Everyone’s got their pet peeves. Here are some of mine.

 The expression “‘Nuff said.”

-It’s often used by people who are trying to be funny and feel important.
+It’s often used by people who are trying to be funny and feel important but don’t really know what they are talking about.
 In most cases, there is quite a bit more that needs to be said.

 The expression “It is what it is.”